What does RSVP mean?

 These days we tend to associate the term RSVP with Facebook, where “yes” means “maybe,” “maybe” means “no,” and “no” means “How do I know you, again?”
-But there was once a time—before you could invite 500 of your closest friends to a party with a single click—when an RSVP held significant social weight.
-If you received a dinner party invitation that had those four letters printed neatly at the bottom of the card, failing to reply was at your own social peril.
+But there was once a time when an RSVP held significant social weight.
+You know, before you could invite 500 of your closest friends to an event with a single click.
+Whether you’ve received a summer party invitation, or you received a dinner party invitation that had those four letters printed neatly at the bottom of the card, failing to reply was at your own social peril.

-R.S.V.P. is an abbreviation of the phrase répondez s’il vous plaît, or “reply, if it pleases you” (colloquially understood by the French as an imperative, not an option).
-As with so many other French figures of speech, it was imported into English in the 1800s by socialites and social climbers in their eternal pursuit of classiness.
-Its use quickly became de rigueur; etiquette maven Emily Post was so adamant about its importance that she gave her opinion on how to capitalize and punctuate it: “Capitals ‘R.S.V.P.’ are permissible; but fastidious people prefer ‘R.s.v.p.'”
+Conversationally understood by the French as an imperative, not an option.
+Why do we use RSVP in English?
+As with so many French figures of speech, this French phrase was imported into English in the 1800s by socialites in their eternal pursuit of classiness.
+Its use quickly became de rigueur.
+Etiquette maven Emily Post was so adamant about the importance of this French expression that she gave her opinion on how to capitalize and punctuate it.
+“Capitals ‘R.S.V.P.’ are permissible; but fastidious people prefer ‘R.s.v.p.'”
 Rightly noted, Ms. Post!

-Obviously this all can get a bit confusing for both host and guests, so it’s good to be prepared.
+Obviously, this can get a bit confusing for both the host and guests, so it’s good to be prepared.
 A save the date is a great way to give guests a heads-up to keep their calendar clear for important events like weddings, anniversary parties, or milestone birthdays.

 How to fill out an RSVP card as a guest